cristaloleg/interview-manifesto/README.md

 0. Etiquette

+- Say hello!
+- Ask how is a candidate?
+- Is everything okay?
+- Suggest a water/coffee/tea/juice/etc.
-Say hello, ask how is a candidate? is everything okay? suggest a water/coffee/tea/juice/etc. Simple things to make a situation less stressful.
+- Simple things to make a situation less stressful.

 1. Introduce yourself